 Making planning easier is the fact that the whale migration season has led to the growth of a flourishing local whale watching specialised industry, that is efficient, informative, and aware of its environmental responsibilities.

 It’s also important to bear in mind that whales are majestic and resourceful animals that migrate extremely long distances, and as a result, can be tricky and sometimes unpredictable to find.
-So be patient and be prepared to be surprised and amazed!
+So be patient and be prepared to be surprised and be amazed for the best whale watching adventure on the Gold Coast!

 Having said that, I believe this unknown factor just adds to the experience.
 There’s always that uncertainty of when it’s going to happen, even though, according to industry numbers, most commercial whale-watching trips have a surprisingly high success rate (in the unlikely event you don’t see a whale, you should consider talking to the tour operator to obtain a voucher for another day trip).